If you are experiencing a life-threatening emergency, please call 911 immediately

 National Alliance on Mental Illness provides support, information, and referrals

-Text "HELPLINE" to 62640
+Text "NAMI" to 62640

 Visit Website